Zak Bagans Teases New ‘Ghost Adventures’ Mini-Series To Air On Travel Channel This Fall

 That post received hundreds of shares and hundreds of comments from Ghost Adventures fans, who said they “can’t wait for the mini-series.”
 Zak’s Facebook followers were left trying to guess what the new Ghost Adventures mini-series would be about, with one fan even asking if it would be anything like the former Ghost Adventures investigator Nick Groff’s seven-episode mini-series, Ghosts of Shepherdstown, that aired on Destination America in June of 2016, less than two years after Groff announced he would not be returning to Ghost Adventures.

-Although, Zak Bagans never replies back to comments on his Facebook page, Ghost Adventures fans should assume that he would never try to duplicate a project done by Nick Groff, who was one of the original three-member team of investigators to star on Ghost Adventures, beginning in 2006, with the Syfy Channel documentary film.
+Although Zak Bagans never replies back to comments on his Facebook page, Ghost Adventures fans should assume that he would never try to duplicate a project done by Nick Groff, who was one of the original three-member team of investigators to star on Ghost Adventures, beginning in 2006, with the Syfy Channel documentary film.
 As reported by Inquisitr, Zak Bagans actually called out Nick Groff, 37, via Twitter for allegedly using Ghost Adventures to promote himself and his newest venture, Paranormal Lockdown, another paranormal reality TV series.

 Without ever actually calling out Nick by name, Zak accused him of using the Ghost Adventures name to promote Paranormal Lockdown, and even accused him of not coming up with something original, possibly referring to the lockdown angle of Paranormal Lockdown.
-Ghost Adventures was built on the premise of Zak Bagans, along with two other paranormal investigators, being locked in a haunted location overnight in order to collect both visual and auditory evidence of paranormal activity.
+Ghost Adventures was built on the premise of Zak Bagans, along with two other paranormal investigators, being locked in a haunted location overnight to collect both visual and auditory evidence of paranormal activity.

 Ghost Adventures has become a huge success for Zak Bagans, as the show entered its 14th season on March 25.
 Viewership has continued to hold steady for Ghost Adventures, even after Nick Groff was absent for the second half of Season 10.
 The newest season of Ghost Adventures was listed as number 18 out of the ShowBuzzDaily list of 150 top Saturday cable originals, and Zak Bagans currently has hundreds of thousands of social media followers, who are now anxiously awaiting more news on the new Ghost Adventures mini-series.